 If you are a political science major, the Political Science Department has writing resources, including a citation style guide.
-For this class, you will primarily cite the text (O'Neil, Fields, and Share 2024: page number) and/or a news source.
+For this class, you will primarily cite the text (Currier et al. 2020: page number).
 UWO Libraries also has citation help.
 This doesn't have to be perfect... but you do need to cite!